ryanelian/instapack/BREAKING.md

 - Disable source map flag `--xdebug` or `-x` has been replaced with `--nodebug` or `-b`

+- Automatic resolution for `.html` modules is now disabled, for improved source code clarity.
+(You will need to explicitly write the extension when importing the file!)

 ## 6.7.0

 - Importing `.vue.html` module is deprecated in favor of **`.vue` Single-File Components (which supports Hot Reload Development Mode)** and will be removed in future versions!